Best Odyssey Putter

 After choosing your putter head shape and grip.
 It is important to understand the role the shaft plays in your putter.
 A properly fit putter should sit flush to the ground and position your eyes directly over the golf ball.

 Stock Odyssey putters are available in lengths of 33, 34, and 35-inches long but can be custom ordered in half-inch increments between 32 and 36.5-inches.
 Ensuring your putter allows you to stand in a natural posture with your eyes in the correct position down to the one-half-inch is invaluable when it comes to your performance.
+The material of the shat is also a factor in performance.
+The shaft can be from stainless steel or graphite material.
 Do not simply accept the models on the stock room floor as your only option.
 Your best putter is one built specifically to your body and your golf swing.

 Putter Faces and Inserts

-Odyssey is maybe most known for their advance performing inserts and face technology.
-The Microhinge face insert available in the O-Works line from Odyssey makes getting the ball rolling on its line easier.
-By turning the ball more quickly over itself, the Microhinge face can help you achieve a forward roll faster.
-This insert also provides one of the softest and most luxurious feels in golf.
+Odyssey is maybe most known for their advance performing inserts and face insert technology.
+The White hot Microhinge face insert available in the O-Works line from Odyssey makes getting the ball design rolling on its line easier.
+By turning the ball design more quickly over itself, the White Hot Microhinge face can help you achieve a forward roll faster.
+This White Hot insert also provides one of the softest and most luxurious feels in golf.